V3nge/WinVerifyTrustSpoof/README.md

 # WinVerifyTrustSpoof
  Makes WinVerifyTrust always return 0 (ERROR_SUCCESS aka verified signature).
- Memory protection changes not needed
+ Memory protection changes not needed, but are there just in case.